 Source: MiBRIDGE - Bridge Management and Inspection System

 *Structural deficiency ratings are based on the National Bridge Inventory ratings scale.
 A highway bridge is classified as structurally deficient if the deck, superstructure, substructure, or culvert is rated in "poor" condition (0 to 4 on the NBI rating scale)

 *Functionally obsolete means the design is outdated such as having narrow shoulders and low clearance underneath.

 KCRC Network - Total Number Crashes and Crashes with Fatality or Serious Injury

-Those interested in comparing road condition data among other agencies throughout the State of Michigan may visit the Transportation Asset Management Council (TAMC) for the State of Michigan.
-The TAMC provides performance data for the 600+ Michigan Road Agencies who complete annual reporting requirements in accordance with Act 51.
+Those interested in comparing road condition data among other agencies throughout the State of Michigan may visit the Michigan Transportation Asset Management Council (TAMC) The TAMC provides performance data for the 600+ Michigan Road Agencies who complete annual reporting requirements in accordance with Act 51.

-Number of employees, job classification, wages and ranges.Download KCRC_PA51 Wage Rates for 2018
+Number of employees, job classification, wages and ranges.Download KCRC_PA51 wage rates_2019

 Report provided in accordance with Public Act 202 of 2017.Download Local Government Retirement System Annual Report